Shawn Daivari: Early career (1999–2004)

-World Wrestling Entertainment
+World Wrestling Entertainment (2004–2007, 2011, 2018–present)

-Various alliances (2004–2007)
+Managing Muhammad Hussan (2004–2005)

 Daivari signed a contract with World Wrestling Entertainment (WWE) in August 2004 and debuted on the December 13 episode of Raw alongside Muhammad Hassan as Khosrow Daivari, later shortened to Daivari.
 Their gimmick was that of two Arab Americans who were tired of the prejudice and stereotypes they were receiving after the 9/11 attacks.
 Ironically, Daivari would scream instructions in Persian to Hassan when working as his manager.
 In the weeks leading up to their debut, the two men would appear on Raw in vignettes promoting their hatred towards "America".
 In the following weeks, they would back up their words with actions, initiating a feud with Raw announcers Jim Ross and Jerry "The King" Lawler.
 At WrestleMania 21 on April 3, 2005, Daivari and Hassan were involved in an angle with Hulk Hogan.
 While attacking injured wrestler Eugene, Hogan came to the ring and ejected both men from the ring.

 The following night on Raw, Daivari and Hassan interrupted Shawn Michaels during a promo.
 The two attacked Michaels and left him helpless in the ring.
-This led to Daivari's first singles match in WWE, on the April 11, 2005, episode of Raw.
+This led to Daivari's first singles match in WWE, on the April 11 episode of Raw.
 Although Michaels was heavily favored, Daivari, with help from Hassan, got the upset win.
 Enraged, Michaels demanded a match against both Daivari and Hassan.
 Raw General Manager Eric Bischoff refused to grant a handicap match, but instead ordered Michaels to find a partner.
 That partner turned out to be Daivari and Hassan's WrestleMania foe Hulk Hogan.

-On the April 18, 2005, episode of Raw, Michaels was once again double teamed by Daivari and Hassan until Hogan appeared to make the save.
-Hogan accepted Michaels' offer to tag and the match was set for the Backlash pay-per-view on May 1, 2005.
+On the April 18 episode of Raw, Michaels was once again double teamed by Daivari and Hassan until Hogan appeared to make the save.
+Hogan accepted Michaels' offer to tag and the match was set for the Backlash pay-per-view on May 1.
 At Backlash, Hogan and Michaels picked up the win which led to friction between the two since Hassan blamed Daivari for the loss.
 The next night on Raw, Hassan verbally and physically attacked Daivari leaving their future as a team in question.